Feeling Anxious Daily? 7 Science-Backed Habits to Reduce Anxiety Naturally

 • Nuts, Berries or little dark chocolate provides even energy and mood balancing.

-Relaxation of anxious strain may be achieved by making the meals unhurried, slow down the intake and amount of chewing and avoiding multitasking during a meal.
+Relaxation of anxious strain may be achieved by making the meals quietly, slow down the intake and amount of chewing and avoiding multitasking during a meal.

 4. Get quality sleep.
-The majority of grown-ups require Seven to Nine hours of sleep in a night.
+The majority of grown-ups require Seven to Nine hours of sleep per night.

 Sleep is important.
 Poor quality sleep leads to the development of anxiety due to the inability to control your feelings, the elevation of cortisol levels and the difficulty of the brain to be able to cope with stress.